-ENERGY STAR® Canada celebrates our fourth ENERGY STAR day on October 22, 2019.
+ENERGY STAR® Canada celebrates its fifth annual ENERGY STAR Day on October 27, 2020!

 ENERGY STAR Day takes place every year on the fourth Tuesday of October.

-The purpose of ENERGY STAR Day is to raise awareness of the important role that energy efficiency plays in helping Canadians combat climate change; and to celebrate the great strides our participants, stakeholders and citizens have made together in saving energy.
+The purpose of this day is to raise awareness of the important role that energy efficiency plays in helping Canadians combat climate change; and to celebrate the great strides our participants, stakeholders and citizens have made together in saving energy.
 If there’s one day to sing the praises of the role that ENERGY STAR plays in Canada’s energy efficiency efforts, it’s this one.

-- In the market for new household appliances?
-Consider buying an ENERGY STAR certified product when shopping!
-It could range from an LED bulb, to a laptop, to a washer or dryer.
+- Buy an ENERGY STAR certified product when shopping!
+It could range from an LED bulb to a laptop or to a washer or dryer.

-- Research: If you’re not quite ready to make a purchase, take some time to research replacements for existing products in your home.
-(Hint: that 20-year-old fridge in your basement, garage or at the cottage is probably expanding your energy bills!)
+- Do your homework: If you’re not quite ready to make a purchase, take some time to research replacements for existing products in your home.
+(Hint: that 20-year-old fridge in your basement, garage or at the cottage is probably inflating your energy bills!)

-- Share the ENERGY STAR Canada website and social media with your friends, neighbours, colleagues and family who are looking for products or homes, and remind them to keep their eyes out for the ENERGY STAR symbol while shopping.
+Share the ENERGY STAR Canada website with friends, neighbours, colleagues and family and remind them to keep their eyes out for the ENERGY STAR symbol when shopping for products or homes.

-If you’re an ENERGY STAR Participant or stakeholder, please e-mail email@example.com to get involved in ENERGY STAR Day planning.
+If you’re an ENERGY STAR Canada Participant or stakeholder, e-mail firstname.lastname@example.org to get involved in ENERGY STAR Day planning!

 The ENERGY STAR name and symbol are trademarks registered in Canada by the United States Environmental Protection Agency and are administered and promoted by Natural Resources Canada.